nix-darwin/options/README.md

 Find [nix-darwin](https://github.com/nix-darwin/darwinpkgs) options quickly using the web interface.

 > [!NOTE]
 > This repository is actually adopted version of [mipmip's home-manager-option-search](https://github.com/mipmip/home-manager-option-search).
 He deserves most of the credits for this work.
-We just decided to revive his efforts for the nix-darwin community.
+We just decided to use his efforts for the nix-darwin community.

 ## Maintainers Notes